Clinical Psychologist and Mindfulness Practitioner

 Judson Brewer.
 I am a trained teacher of Mindfulness in School Project, UK.
 I

 am also in the process of getting my certification as a trained teacher of Mindfulness-

 based Cognitive Therapy (MBCT) from Oxford Mindfulness Foundation, UK.

 I have been conducting mindfulness workshops for the last 10 years and have

 As best I can, I practice brief meditation daily and attend meditation retreats

 Continuing Professional Education

-Certificate in Sandplay Therapy and Symbol Work with Children, Adolescents and Adults conducted by Mark Pearson, Director of Expressive Therapies Institute of
+and Adults by Mark Pearson, Director of Expressive Therapies Institute of

 I speak English, Chinese, Cantonese and Penang Hokkien.